Mask & Visitor Policies at NMC Health

-At NMC Health, we want to keep you save during the COVID-19 pandemic.
-To provide a safe, healing healthcare environment for everyone, NMC Health has implemented restrictions and screening measures to lower the likelihood of exposure to any illness including coronavirus.
+At NMC Health, protecting you against COVID-19 is a top priority.
+To provide a safe, healing healthcare environment for all, NMC Health has implemented measures to lower the chance of exposure to any illness including coronavirus.

-- If the patient is COVID-19+, NMC Health’s House Supervisor and Infection Control Officer must be consulted to determine if adequate safety precautions can be made to ensure the safety of the support person.
+If a patient is COVID-19 positive, NMC Health’s House Supervisor and/or Infection Control Officer MUST be consulted to determine if adequate safety precautions can be made to ensure the safety of visitors.

-- Patients and visitors may only enter the through the Emergency or Front entrances.
+Patients, visitors and support persons may only enter the through the Emergency or Front entrances during these specific times:

 - Emergency Entrance: Always open

-NMC Health’s Patient Financial Services (Billing department) and Health Information Management (medical Records) offices are closed to visitors and patients until further notice.
-If you need to contact either office, you can reach them here:
+NMC Health’s Patient Financial Services (Billing department) and Health Information Management (Medical Records) offices are closed to visitors and patients without an appointment.
+If you need to contact either office, you may reach them here:

 - Healthcare Assistance applications are available through our Financial Assistance options.
 Submit your application:

 - Fax: 316.804.6280

 P.O.
 Box 308

 - Need paper copies of your health records right now?
 Call us.
 316.804.6204.
 We’ll schedule an appointment for a time when you can visit the office to pick up your records.